The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Experiments

-\paragraph{Privacy Degradation from Client Dropouts} Figure~\ref{fig:eps-dropout} shows the privacy degradation as observed by the server if a certain percentage of the clients drops out during aggregation.
+\paragraph{Privacy Degradation from Client Dropouts} Figure~\ref{fig:eps-dropout} shows the privacy degradation as observed by the server if a certain percentage of the clients drops out during aggregation (thus there would be missing local noise shares).
 Note that for the external analyst, the server can always add the missing shares of noise onto the aggregate to prevent this degradation.
 Note also that the values of the parameters ($\gamma, \beta, B, c, d, k, n, T$) does not affect the degradation as they influence each other to arrive at the same initial $\varepsilon$.
 The sampling rate $q$ is also fixed at 1.0 as subsampling does not apply from the server's perspective.
+Results indicate that the privacy guarantees degrade gracefully as clients drop out.